Learn all you need to know about what vegetables to grow in containers. From what are the best vegetables to easiest to grow in containers.

 I even grow this in my indoor garden, spinach.
-If didn’t know, spinach is a super food, and this superfood is super easy to grow in containers.
+If you didn’t know, spinach is a superfood, and this superfood is super easy to grow in containers.

-When it gets drier, make sure your spinach is frequently watered; otherwise, it will have a bitterly taste to them.
+When it gets drier, make sure your spinach is frequently watered; otherwise, it will have a bitter taste to them.

 This is one of my must-have vegetables to grow in containers.
 Again, I even grow them year-round indoors!

 Lettuce plants are one of the easiest to grow, and they grow well in containers.

 Again, make sure you grow them in interval (recommended 10 days interval, sow up to 8 weeks before the first frost) to ensure they mature at separate times.